 The Baby Tuna comes with a 22 mm/20 mm stainless steel bracelet which uses a pin and collar system for sizing and has micro adjustments on the clasp.
 There is also a folding expansion for the clasp in order to add length for going over a wetsuit.
 The other model offering is the SRP641, which is black PVD steel with gold accents on black rubber.
 A few minor details worth noting are that the case is large/bulky for some smaller wrists, and although the stainless steel bracelet is engineered extremely well, its appearance is a bit wide in the lug area in my opinion.

 Seiko’s hardened mineral crystal, known as Hardlex, provides superior shatter resistance in comparison to a more costly sapphire crystal.

-The caseback is closed and displays the well known Seiko Tsunami image.
+The screw-in caseback is closed and displays the well known Seiko Tsunami image.
 The SRP637 is rated to a reliable 200 meters of water resistance and meets all requirements to be considered an ISO6425 dive watch.